burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 **Statement Block.** Several C++ or C language statements organized into in a pair of curly braces `{`, `}`.

-**cv qualifiers.** During reading standards or another form of language rules you will at some moment faced with this term.
+**cv qualifiers.** During reading standards or another form of language rules you will at some moment be faced with this term.
 It means constant and volatile type qualifiers.

 ----

 # Motivation

 Both C and C++ programming language represents a pretty thin abstraction over the underlying hardware.
-The software level below C and C++ is Assembly Language for your computing device.
+The software level below C and C++ is the Assembly Language for your computing device.
 Why computing is critical is excellently motivated by Prof. [Charles E. Leiserson](https://people.csail.mit.edu/cel/) from MIT, in his undergraduate course about [Algorithms and Data structures](https://ocw.mit.edu/courses/6-046j-introduction-to-algorithms-sma-5503-fall-2005/).
 In the first lecture.
 Prof. Charles E. Leiserson in 2005 ( [MIT Introduction to Algorithms 2005, Lecture 1](https://youtu.be/JPyuH4qXLZ0?list=PLJoUgeodwOzMqSSlI_Iy-RvCOrPNXNsku&t=1147) ) highlighted that there are a lot of things that are more important than performance: Modularity; Correctness; Maintainability; Functionality; Robustness; User Friendliness; Programmer time; Simplicity; Extensibility; Reliability; Security; Scalability; etc.

 The **Performance** is the goal in case of having real-time requirements for the software.
 If the software is not fast enough - it's just not a choice to use or buy it in such circumstances.

 But in fact, if think deeply then performance in fact due to [Prof. Charles E. Leiserson](https://scholar.google.com/citations?user=gWBoNCsAAAAJ&hl=ru&oi=ao) is the currency (money) under which it's possible to buy other features from the list above because these features are not coming for free.

-Nowadays, in 2022 due to [Tobex Index July 2022](https://www.tiobe.com/tiobe-index/), the interpretable programming language [Python](https://www.python.org/) is the most popular in that world.
+Nowadays, in 2022 due to [Tobex Index July 2022](https://www.tiobe.com/tiobe-index/), the interpretable programming language [Python](https://www.python.org/) is the most popular in this world.
 From the graphics, you can observe that Python is slightly beyond C in terms of popularity.
 Interestingly, Python has been designed originally only as a replacement for Bash.
-That has been described in that [Blog Post](https://python-history.blogspot.com/2009/01/personal-history-part-1-cwi.html?fbclid=IwAR1v3C4KHiJtBbG4NYVY2o__lMchCNVKQGe2ozoI-gcxnwCYNvcdxzD_sHU) written by author of Python Programming Language:
+That has been described in that [Blog Post](https://python-history.blogspot.com/2009/01/personal-history-part-1-cwi.html?fbclid=IwAR1v3C4KHiJtBbG4NYVY2o__lMchCNVKQGe2ozoI-gcxnwCYNvcdxzD_sHU) written by the author of Python Programming Language:

 > "...My original motivation for creating Python was the perceived need for a higher level language in the Amoeba project.
 I realized that the development of system administration utilities in C was taking too long.
 Moreover, doing these in the Bourne shell wouldn't work for a variety of reasons.
 The most important one was that as a distributed micro-kernel system with a radically new design, Amoeba's primitive operations were very different (and finer-grain) than the traditional primitive operations available in the Bourne shell.
 So there was a need for a language that would "bridge the gap between C and the shell..." - [Guido van Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum).